 Living with an invisible, painful illness can be incredibly difficult.
 Some people may struggle with mobility and doing everyday things around the house, whilst others may feel they are unable to enjoy physical activities because of the pain.
 Arthritis affects different people in different ways and some days may bring more symptoms than others.

 While there is no cure for arthritis, there are many ways to manage the pain of arthritis.
-We spoke to Dr Wendy Holden, consultant rheumatologist and medical adviser for Arthritis Action, to find out more.
+Arthritis Action, to find out more.

 The pain and symptoms of arthritis